Updated: 12/14/2018 | December 14th, 2018

 Overall, Taipei 101 was stunning.
 It’s amazing to see.
 It’s beautiful.
 And it’s really impressive to think that people made that.
 When you consider the technology and new thinking that had to go into it, it makes your jaw drop.
 It’s by far one of the most impressive things I’ve ever seen, and at night, when it’s all lit up, it’s still surreal.

-Be sure to visit Tapei 101 the next time you are in town.
+The next time you’re in Taiwan, be sure to visit Tapei 101.
 You’ll be sorry if you don’t!

 Book Your Trip to Taipei: Logistical Tips and Tricks